Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Tensor decompositions

 \section{Tensor decompositions}

 Tensor decompositions extend the idea of separation of variables to multidimensional arrays.
-In the two-dimensional case, for any matrix of rank $r$ the singular value decomposition (SVD) exists:
+In the two-dimensional case, for any real matrix of rank $r$ there exists the singular value decomposition (SVD):

-The Eckart-Young theorem states that the best approximation of the rank $r' < r$ to the matrix $A$ in the 2-norm and the Frobenius norm is obtained by dropping the $r-r'$ terms in SVD of $A$, which correspond to the smallest singular numbers.
-The low-rank approximation allows one to reduce the required storage memory to $n \cdot r$, where $n$ is the size of the matrix (for the case of a square matrix) and reduce complexity of matrix-vector operations.
+where $U$ and $V$ are unitary matrices, $u_k, v_k$ are their columns.
+The Eckart-Young theorem states that the best approximation of the rank $r' < r$ to the matrix $A$ in the 2-norm and the Frobenius norm is obtained by dropping the $r-r'$ terms in the SVD of $A$, which correspond to the smallest singular numbers.
+The low-rank approximation allows to reduce the required memory to $2 n r'$, where $n$ is the size of the matrix (for the case of a square matrix).
+In this section, we will denote by $n$ the integer size of a tensor or a matrix, not the numerical density.

-A direct generalization of the form \eqref{eq:svd} and of the definition of the rank of the tensor in the multidimensional case is the canonical decomposition (CANDECOMP, PARAFAC) \cite{DeLathauwer20001324}.
+A direct generalization of the form \eqref{eq:svd} in the multidimensional case is the canonical decomposition (CANDECOMP, PARAFAC) \cite{DeLathauwer20001324}: